rkarthi18/OAuth_Facebook/README.md

 4. Then deploy the built application to server like Apache Tomcat.
 Then deploy the build application in tomcat server by pasting .war file inside webapps of tomcat.

-5. find your application in the browser.
+5. Find your application in the browser.